 Click here to read more about accessing help via online or telephone support.

 Other articles by Dr. Allen you may be interested in:

 When Your Childbirth Experience Wasn’t What You Hoped For

 Click to read more articles on Dr. Allen’s Pregnancy & Postpartum Blog

 If you want to read more about maternal mental health download the FREE Guide To Pregnancy & Postpartum Stress, Anxiety & Depression.
 It is full of information about symptoms, different types of maternal mood disorders and advice about what to do to start feeling like yourself again.

-Dr. Sarah Allen has 20+ years experience as a psychologist helping women transition to being the mom they want to be.
+Dr. Sarah Allen has 25 years experience as a psychologist empowering women as they transition through pregnancy and being a new mom, whether it is your first or not.
 She is also the Director of the Postpartum Depression Alliance of IL, a non-profit offering info and support to pregnant and postpartum moms and their families.